-A portable air cooler is a great option for beating the summer heat.
+A portable air cooler is an excellent option for beating the summer heat.
 It’s a great fit to use at home or in the office.
 You can create a more comfortable space to work or sleep in, and you don’t depend on your landlord or neighbors allowing you to install bulky equipment.
-But which device should you choose when there are so many on the market?
+But which device should you choose when so many are on the market?

 AC units account for almost a quarter of electricity consumption in buildings worldwide.
 Whether you are looking to cut monthly expenses or you want something more mobile, forgoing traditional AC appliances might be a good option.
-But, there are other reasons to search for personal air conditioner suit:
+Also, there are other reasons to search for a personal air cooler fan:

 - You need something that doesn’t require installation — a product that is standalone or hand-held or maybe even has wheels, so you don't need to make holes in walls with screws.
 Read also: Best portable AC for camping

 - You are looking for something less expensive than a wall-mounted AC unit — you can buy a good portable cooler for $100 to $200 and have it last for a long time.

 - Your landlord may not want to install central or a wall-mounted AC — let's face it, many of us are renting and bound by a contract, so installing an AC might be out of the question.

 - Personal air cooling is more cost-efficient — if you have a small room or a big house with lots of rooms, half of which you don't use, or your summers are too short to invest in an AC.

 There are three major categories of portable air coolers: electric fans, portable air conditioning devices, and evaporative air coolers.
-Let’s get into details about each type so you can pick the best one for you.
+Let’s get into details about each type so you can select among the most energy-efficient and cost-effective ways to keep cool during the summer.